 - reducing stress

 TIAs and other types of strokes are sometimes unavoidable, but you can take precautions to help prevent TIAs.
-If you’ve had a TIA, you’re at risk for a stroke.
+Follow these TIA and stroke prevention tips.

 - Don’t smoke.